seve05/updog/README.md

 updog Mydirectory

-shis simply replaces the old file in the target dir with the current one
+This performs some checks and replaces the old file in the target dir with the current one

 ###
 sudo ./installupdog.sh -r